aqasemi/pyzkfp/README.md

 [![PyPI version](https://badge.fury.io/py/pyzkfp.svg)](https://badge.fury.io/py/pyzkfp)

 ## Overview
-Because ZKTeco offical SDK sucks, I decided to make a simple python wrapper library of their SDKs and save you from the agony of using their products.
+This is a python wrapper library of the ZKTeco SDK.

-## Why?
-why not?

 ## Compatibility
 This library can connect to `SLK20R` and ZK series, including `ZK9500`, `ZK6500`, `ZK8500R` devices.